-The San Joaquin County Law Library provides patrons with multiple web-based legal research databases, including EBSCO, VerdictSearch, OnLAW (CEB), and Lexis Advance.
-Except for EBSCO, these services are not available remotely, the patron must visit the library to utilize them.
+The San Joaquin County Law Library provides patrons with several web-based legal research databases, including the Legal Information Reference Center, VerdictSearch, OnLAW (CEB), and Lexis Advance.
+Except for the Legal Information Reference Center these services are not available remotely.
+Patrons must visit the library to access them.

 VerdictSearch is a database used for evaluating damages, finding expert witnesses, analyzing settlement offers, and projecting trial outcomes.